SKIN TIGHTENING AND PIGMENTATION REMOVAL USING FRAXEL LASER

 - Ensure your skin is in the best condition before a treatment

-Your practitioner will advise you accordingly as regards the best practice you should follow for stopping other treatments before you get Fraxel laser
+- Your practitioner will advise you accordingly regarding the best practice you should follow for stopping other treatments before you get Fraxel laser.

 - Be honest and open with your dermal clinician by letting them know if you have had a cold sore.
-This will enable them to get a preventative medication that will help in preventing break-outs.
+This will enable them to get a preventative medication that will help prevent break-outs.

 What you should do on treatment day

-- Avoid caffeine for at least four hours before showing up for your Fraxel laser session.
-But eat a nourishing meal at least one hour or two to sustain your body throughout the period the session lasts
+Avoid caffeine foـr at least four hours before showing up for your Fraxel laser session.
+But eat a nourishing meal for at least one hour or two to sustain your body throughout the period the session lasts.

-- Come along with ice packs as well as a gentle cleanser, which is a necessity for the recovery periods
+Come along with ice packs and a gentle cleanser, which is a necessity for the recovery periods.

 Who Can’t Have Fraxel Laser Treatment?